-If you lose the device you use for two-factor authentication (2FA), or are unable to access your 2FA method, you can easily request help from an account administrator to have your 2FA reset.
+If you lose the device you use for two-factor authentication (2FA), or are unable to access your 2FA method, you can easily request help from an account administrator to reset your 2FA.
 Once your 2FA is reset, you can log in with only your username and password.

-- You'll receive an email with a code that a super admin will use to reset your 2FA.
+You'll receive an email with a code.
+You should give this code to a super admin, and they will use the code to reset your 2FA.

 Following this, an account reset will take at least 48 to 72 hours.
 In the event someone fraudulently resets your 2FA, the 48 to 72-hour window gives you time to view the reset notification and alert HubSpot Support of the fraudulent activity.